 Each of the boys was given a month’s hard labour.

-From July 16th to 23rd, charge of the School was taken by Mr Frank Goode, a house master at the Reformatory in Redhill, Surrey.
+Between 16 and 23 July, charge of the School was taken by Mr Frank Goode, a house master at the Reformatory in Redhill, Surrey.
 He and his wife, Harriett, took over as permanent superintendent and matron on October 21st, 1903, in the interim, Mr and Mrs Waite oversaw the establishment.

 In 1904, gas was laid on at the premises and the drains were completely relaid.
 Nightshirts were supplied to the boys and the diet improved.
 The boys were now being instructed in gymnastics.